mediamonks/frontend-coding-standards/README.md

 #### .tsx

-TypeScript with React JSX syntax.
-If a file has the .tsx extension, it must contain JSX code.
+TypeScript with JSX syntax.
+If a file has the `.tsx` extension, it must contain JSX code.

 ## Coding